 The official Christmas Market of Bucharest

-Organized by the Bucharest city hall, this Christmas market is located in Constitutiei Square (Piata Constitutiei) and it has a huge Christmas tree, over 100 of food and souvenirs stalls, a carousel, an ice rink and a stage.
+Organized by the Bucharest city hall, this Christmas market is located in Constitutiei Square (Piata Constitutiei), and it has a huge Christmas tree, over 130 food and souvenirs stalls, a carousel, an ice rink, and a stage.

 Admission is free and during the weekends they have music concerts and on some other selected days.
 Check the Bucharest Christmas Fair Facebook event for more info.